 Wrapping Up!

 The " TypeError: list indices must be integers or slices, not float " is a common error.
-You will only encounter it in your Python program when you use a float number instead of an integer as an index value.
+You will encounter it in your Python program when you use a float number instead of an integer as an index number.
 Converting a number into a float and using it as an index value is a common case when many Python developers encounter this error.

 People are also reading: